aegistudio/libgmsys/doc/gba.md

 Such command will be executed to setup the path for include directories, archive directories and tools' path.

-For the `libgmsys`, there's a similar script file named `gbaenv.src` under the `tool` directory.
-But one should not directly execute such file as the variables setup in the script will lost soon after it completes its execution.
-The correct usage for such script is:
+For the `libgmsys`, there's a similar script file named `gbaenv.sh` under the `tool` directory.
+You could run it by (`/path/to` is the path to the tool folder):

-    source /path/to/gbaenv.src

-The validate whether the environments are setup properly, one could type `alias` command and he will see a series of commands prefixed with `gmsys`.
+    /path/to/gbaenv.sh

-And try to execute some of these command like `gmsys-gcc`, he will get a message like (I use `arm-none-eabi` as the cross compiling platform):
+After entering the shell, one could try to execute some of these command like `gmsys-gcc`, he will get a message like (I use `arm-none-eabi` as the cross compiling platform):

     arm-none-eabi-gcc: fatal error: no input files
     compilation terminated.